 Business-type Activities.
-The sewer rates in the Town were kept at the previous year rate.
+The Town raised sewer rates for the 2020-2021 fiscal year.

 Requests for Information

 This report is designed to provide an overview of the Town's finances for those with an interest in this area.
 Questions concerning any of the information found in this report or requests for additional information should be directed to: